 The Courts decisions, including dissenting opinions, are published in the Official Gazette reporter.

 3.2.
 The High Council of Justice (in Albanian and English)

 The High Council of Justice is composed of 15 members: the President of the Republic, who chairs the High Council of Justice, the Chief Justice of the Supreme Court, the Minister of Justice, three members elected by the Assembly, and nine judges from any level in the court system who are elected by the National Judicial Conference.

 The High Council of Justice proposes to the President of the Republic the appointment of judges to the courts of first instance and the courts of appeal, decides on the dismissal and/or transfer of judges from and to the courts of first instance and the courts of appeal, issues disciplinary measures against judges, and appoints and dismisses the Chiefs and the Deputy Chiefs of the courts of first instance and the courts of appeal.

 3.3.
 The Supreme Court (in Albanian and English)

 The Supreme Court is organized and operates in compliance with law no. 8588 issued on March 15, 2000.

-It is the highest court of appeal and operates as a cassation court over the decisions issued by the lower appellate courts.
-It is composed of 17 judges appointed for a nine-year term by the President with the consent of Parliament.
+It is the highest court of appeals and functions as a cassation court over the decisions issued by the lower appellate courts.
+It is composed of 17 judges appointed for a nine-year term by the President with the approval of the Parliament.